FlashpointProject/launcher_DiscordCredits/README.md

 Put any users that should be excluded from the credits inside `uncreditedUsers.txt`.

+Put any users that should always be included in the credits (even if they don't have a credited role) inside `creditedUsers.txt`.

 Put any roles that you want to be top roles by default inside `topRoles.txt`.

 Put any users you want the Bot to run commands for inside `users.txt`